fedeturco/Client_PING/README.md

 It becomes very handy when you have to keep track of a list of PLCs at work or check the online status of different gateways in your LAN.

 ![alt text](https://github.com/Fedex1515/Client_PING/blob/master/Client_PING/Screenshots/Tab_1_Home.PNG?raw=true)

+The buttons below loads the icon directly from the application path inserted in the settings tab.

 ##Configuration tab: